Home » Quality Control » Test » Calibration of UV-Visible spectrophotometer

 5 ml ≥ 100 ml

-Take consecutive three readings of each dilution at wavelengths 235, 257, 313, and 350 nm.
+Take consecutive three readings of each dilution at 235, 257, 313, and 350 nm wavelength.

 Acceptance criteria:

-At each wavelength mean value ≥of 0.999
+At each wavelength mean value ≥ 0.999

-Limit of stray light
+4. Limit of Stray light

-Prepares 1.2 % v/v solution by using Potassium chloride in 50 ml Distilled water and make up the volume up to 100 ml by using distilled water.
+Prepare 1.2 % v/v solution by using Potassium chloride in 50 ml Distilled water and make up the volume up to 100 ml by using distilled water.
 Run the solution at 200 nm using water as a blank.

 Acceptance criteria: Absorbance at 200 nm should be greater than 2.0

-Prepared 0.02% v/v solution by using toluene in hexane and scanned at 250 nm to 300 nm using hexane as a reference.
+Prepared 0.02% v/v solution by using Toluene in hexane and scanned at 250 nm to 300 nm using hexane as a reference.

 Record the absorption at 269 nm and 266 nm.